shinheeCM/MELSEC_communication/README.md

         {"no_object_detected":false,"object_detected":true}
-    Issue movement command for Discharge Conveyor (B) Send the Amr to Conveter B
+    Issue movement command for Discharge Conveyor (B) Send the Amr to Convare B